White Poop In Babies: Causes, Symptoms, And Treatment

 The color of your baby’s feces reflects their general health and digestive system.
 Green, red, yellow, and other colors can be found in a baby’s poop.
 A newborn’s first poop is usually black, known as meconium, and is excreted in the first few days after birth (1).
 It’s also common for the color of the stool to vary with the baby’s age (2).

-Read on to know the different causes, symptoms, and treatment options for white or pale stools in babies.
+Read on to learn about the causes, symptoms, and treatment options for white or pale stools in babies.

 In This Article